dairabel92/spruce/README.md

 spruce --help
 ```

 SPrUCE can integrate directly with the standard PHYLUCE pipeline (Faircloth Lab).
-The recommended input is the output of:
+The recommended input is the output of this step:

 ```bash
 phyluce_align_seqcap_align \